 In my 'umble opinion - experience has shown me that worms are the best incorporators of the compost.
 Just spread the contents of your compost pile over the surface and the worms will take it down into the soil thus developing the perfect texture, structure and fertility.
-Plus! - a 'spaghetti junction' of chanels that air and water can move through the soil along and the best systems for doing all this are raised beds.
+Plus! - a 'spaghetti network' of channels that air and water can move along thus irrigating and aerating the soil and the best bed systems for doing all this are raised beds.

-Throughout the rest of the growing season use your garden compost as a mulch around your growing vegetables... they'll really appreciate the gesture.
+Throughout the rest of the growing season use your composted garden material as a mulch around your growing vegetables - they'll really appreciate the gesture.
 This will also encourage birds into your garden as they forage through the mulch looking for food - don't worry there's enough for everyone.
 These birds will also eat pests like aphids and other soil borne enemies of our vegetable planting ventures.

 A general rule of thumb for those who want to begin - and you should - garden compost making is, if it rots put it in your garden compost container.
 There are some materials to avoid though and I'll come to those later.

-Just to drive home the point of the importance of garden compost making... apart from the super-duper vegetables you'll be harvesting (I've always wanted to try and incorporate that cool phrase somewhere - I know, I'm a sad person).
-It cuts down quite dramatically the amount you throw out for rubbish collection, that has to be a good thing!
+Just to drive home the point of the importance of making a compost pile, apart from the super nutritious vegetables you'll be harvesting.
+It cuts down quite dramatically the amount you throw out for rubbish collection and that has to be a good thing!

 Use a mixture of materials and the correct balance will be achieved - this will become clearer with experience.

-Follow my guide on making compost and in no time at all you will be spreading this 'black gold' around your very grateful plants and reaping the rewards of super healthy plants bursting with flavour and goodness....
+Follow my guide on making compost and in no time at all you will be spreading this 'black gold' around your very grateful plants and reaping the rewards of those super healthy plants bursting with flavour and goodness...